nidula 2.0.1 copy "nidula: ^2.0.1" to clipboard

 Dart handles this pretty well on its own via null and a focus on null-safety built in to the compiler and analyzer.

 The advantage of Option types over nullable types lies in their composability.
-Option type values have many methods that allow composing many Option-returning operations together and helpers for propagating None values in larger operations without the need for repetitive null-checking.
+Option type values have many methods that allow composing many Option-returning operations together.

 This supports writing clean, concise, and most importantly, safe code.